Séjours au ski à Hakuba

 Station de ski de Hakuba

-Set at the foot of the 3,000-metre Northern Japan Alps, Hakuba Valley is a sprawling collection of 10 ski resorts spread across nearly 30 kilometres of dramatic alpine terrain.
-This is the resort that put Japanese skiing on the world stage as host of the 1998 Winter Olympics, and it has been drawing international visitors ever since.
-With a summit elevation of 1,831m and a vertical drop of over 1,000 metres, there is serious mountain to explore here - yet the valley's layout means you can pick a different resort each day, matching conditions and mood to terrain.
+Set at the foot of the 3,000-metre Northern Japanese Alps, Hakuba Valley is a collection of 10 ski resorts spread across nearly 30 kilometres of dramatic mountain terrain.
+This is the valley that hosted the 1998 Winter Olympics and put Japanese skiing on the world stage, and it's been drawing international visitors ever since.
+A single Hakuba Valley lift pass covers all 10 resorts, connected by a shuttle bus network, so you can base yourself in one spot and ski a different mountain each day, matching the conditions and your mood to the terrain.

-Beyond the slopes, Hakuba is a proper destination in its own right.
-The valley's natural hot springs (onsen) are a highlight - there's nothing quite like soaking in mineral-rich water after a powder day, with snow-capped peaks above you.
-The dining scene is excellent, blending traditional Japanese izakaya, ramen shops, and soba noodle houses with international restaurants and cosy mountain bars.
-Echoland and Happo Village form the social heart of the valley, and with the Shinkansen bullet train connecting Nagano to Tokyo in 90 minutes, Hakuba is one of the most accessible mountain destinations in Asia.
-Check out Hakuba ski deals to start planning your trip.
+Beyond the slopes, Hakuba is a destination in its own right.
+The valley's natural hot springs are a highlight: soaking in an outdoor onsen after a powder day, with snow falling around you and peaks glowing in the fading light, is perhaps one of skiing's great experiences.
+Its dining scene blends traditional izakaya, ramen shops, and soba noodle houses with international restaurants and cosy mountain bars, and Echoland and Happo Village form the social heart of the valley.
+The Shinkansen bullet train connects Nagano to Tokyo in 90 minutes, making Hakuba one of the most accessible mountain destinations in Asia.

 Infos station Hakuba